 Approximately 10 minutes after leaving the Saalbach bus station, we arrived at our hotel, the Alpin Juwel (pronounced “al-pin you-el”).
 This was the view from our suite:

 Note: There are some mixed reviews online about the smoking situation in the bar at Alpin Juwel.
-It is non-smoking, however, there is a smoking area outside and the smoke sometimes filters in through the wooden windows.
-This is only an issue for the two tables located near the outdoor smoking area (unfortunately, our assigned dinner table was one of these two tables).
+It is non-smoking; however, there is a smoking area outside, and the smoke sometimes filters in through the wooden windows.
+This is only an issue for the two tables near the outdoor smoking area (unfortunately, our assigned dinner table was one of these two).

-Additionally, unlike other ski resorts we have been to, all of the restaurants in Hinterglemm are actually hotel restaurants.
-Independent, free-standing, restaurants don’t exist in Hinterglemm.
+Additionally, unlike other ski resorts we have been to, all of Hinterglemm’s restaurants are actually hotel ones.
+Independent, free-standing restaurants don’t exist in Hinterglemm.

-The downside to the Alpin Juwel is that it is not ski-in/out nor is it on the piste.
+The downside to the Alpin Juwel is that it is neither ski-in/out nor on the piste.
 It is actually smashed on the hillside between other hotels and private homes.
 It is a five-minute walk along narrow and busy roads to the nearest lifts from the hotel.
-Walking to/from the lifts is actually part of a bigger problem with the Skicircus in general.
+Walking to/from the lifts is part of a bigger problem with the Skicircus.